 Ubuntu PCs do not get as slower with time as do Windows PC but they do get slower nonetheless.
 Cleaning unneeded files from your system can help improve your performance.
 Try the computer Janitor tool available with Ubuntu Tweak tool to clean up your system.
 There is also the Bleachbit tool available for cleaning your system.

 Sometimes, something might just be broken and cleaning out junk or most of the other options mentioned already might not help.
 Your only option, therefore, is to backup your files and try a clean install.

 The last one on my list is upgrading your hardware.
 This might be possible on most situations, but if it is, it could very much improve your system performance.
 You could increase your installed RAM, switch from a traditional disk to a Solid State Drive or upgrade your processor especially if you’re running on a desktop PC.

-I hope these simple tips will go a long way in having your Ubuntu desktop run at an impressive speed.
-Note you don’t need to do all these, just try out the ones that are applicable to your situation and find out how your system responds.
+I hope these simple tips will go a long way in having your Ubuntu desktop running at an impressive speed.
+Note you don’t need to do all these.
+Just try out the ones that are applicable to your situation and find out how your system responds.
 Do you know any other way of improving your Ubuntu system’s performance?
 Share with us in the comments.